-Let's now be precise about how we will understand these words in arguments, relative to the classical abstraction.
-Let's start with "and."
-Consider:
+We need to be clear about how we will understand these words in reasoning, relative to the classical abstraction.

-Spot is a dog and Puff is a cat.
+To start, when is "Spot is a dog and Puff is a cat" true?

-When is this true?
 When both "Spot is a dog" is true and "Puff is a cat" is true.
 That's the only way it can be true.
-Let's summarize that in a table, where A and B stand for any claims:
+Let's summarize that for all conjunctions in a table:

-Α В A ^ B
+A В $A \wedge B$

 Т Т Т

 Т F F

 F Т F

 F F F